 I had been looking forward to visiting the museum long before its completion because some fascinating stories and rumors about it had already reached my ears: I had heard that the total construction cost would amount to be 4.1 billion yen (roughly 39 million dollars as of March 2018), the main building would be in the shape of an inverted Mt.
-Fuji (although I didn’t know the reason why), and we would be able to “simulate” Mt.
-Fuji climbing there (I couldn’t imagine how they would do it, either).
+Fuji, and we would be able to “simulate” Mt.
+Fuji climbing there.
 These things intrigued me much.
-So I was really glad when I finally got to visit there in mid-January 2018.
+So I remember I was really glad when I finally got to visit there.

 At first I would like to talk about the facade of the building.
 There is a very big water basin (in architectural lingo, a “water feature”) in front of the inverted-Mt.
 Fuji-shaped main building.
 The water in the large basin is actually Mt.
 Fuji’s spring water.
 First they draw the water from the nearby stream, and after being used in the building for the air conditioners, it finally comes to the basin.
 It is said that it represents the concept of the museum, “the circulation and reflection of Mt.
 Fuji’s water.”

-And when I poised my camera trying to capture the building and casually gazed down at the surface of the water, I realized the true intention of the creator of this facility: I found there was a reflection of the building on the water, which was not an inverted Mt.
+And when you poise your camera trying to capture the building and casually gaze down at the surface of the water, you will realize the true intention of the creator of this facility: you will find there is a reflection of the building on the water, which is not an inverted Mt.
 Fuji anymore but an right-side-up cone-shaped accurate description of the mountain!